 In my early recovery, I realized that I would have to learn from others.
-That concept wasn’t foreign; I’d been a student and learned from teachers, a child and learned from my parents and a junkie who learned the most effective ways to get high.
+That concept wasn’t foreign; I’d been a student and learned from teachers, as a child, I learned from my parents, and as a junkie, I learned the most effective ways to get high.
 That ability to learn was inherent in me.

 I also realized that those who took the time to offer suggestions and directions were doing so because they answered the call.

 Jobs are what pays our bills, and we should make every effort to earn our salaries with our best efforts and use our abilities wisely.